-New Book, Based on Interviews With the Beatles, Family and Friends, Coming
+Insider Has New Book, Based on Interviews With The Beatles and Their Inner Circle

-by Best Classic Bands StaffA Beatles insider is teaming once again with an author on a new book that will offer previously unpublished interviews that they conducted with Paul McCartney, George Harrison, Ringo Starr, Yoko Ono, their families, friends and business associates.
+by Best Classic Bands StaffA Beatles insider has teamed once again with an author on a new book that offers previously unpublished interviews that they conducted with Paul McCartney, George Harrison, Ringo Starr, Yoko Ono, their families, friends and business associates.
+A preview, published online by The New York Times on April 1, 2024, offers negative comments made by Harrison and McCartney about Lennon just weeks before his murder.
 The collaborative book, All You Need Is Love: An Oral History of The Beatles, comes from Peter Brown, the former COO of Apple Corps Ltd., and Steven Gaines.
-It arrives April 9, 2024, via St. Martin’s Press.
+It arrived April 9, 2024, via St. Martin’s Press and is available for order in the U.S. here and in the U.K. here.

 Brown was a Beatles intimate since their earliest days in Liverpool.
 Their passports were locked in his desk drawer.
 He was best man at John and Yoko’s wedding, and introduced McCartney to Linda Eastman.
 He was mentioned in a Beatles song, “Peter Brown called to say, you can make it okay, you can marry in Gibraltar near Spain,” from the “Ballad of John and Yoko.”